top of page

 The strategy was to change passenger behaviour by introducing a new concept for 'Wait', 'Prepare' and 'Go to platform' based on the service status.

-A combination of this and the refresh of the information displayed has resulted in great feedback from station colleagues and passengers alike.
+A combination of this and the refresh of the displayed information has resulted in strong feedback from station colleagues and passengers alike.

 Codemasters logo

-UXCENTRIC worked with Codemasters to carry out some important user research.
-They required data and insights around the demand for a new feature offering before committing time and resources to development.
+UXCENTRIC worked with Codemasters to conduct important user research.
+They required data and insights on demand for a new feature before committing time and resources to development.

-The key objective was to understand what players needed from that aspect of the gaming experience and what they thought about the parts of the overall offering.
+The key objective was to understand what players needed in that aspect of the gaming experience and what they thought of the overall offering.

 There was also a desire to gain insight into what would enhance the appeal and make the experience more compelling for different types of players.